BETTENDORF – Pasta doesn't need to be bland or covered in sauces. But that's all some cooks may think when they want to use ravioli in a recipe.

 4. Add 1 tbsp garlic

 5. Add pre-blanched cheese-=filled ravioli to the sizzling pan

 Start making your side dish.

-1. Slice fresh mozarella (about 2 slices per person)
+1. Slice fresh mozzarella (about 2 slices per person)

 2. Slice two heirloom tomatoes and yellow tomatoes

 Take Ravioli from the frying pan and serve it (6 or 7 ravioli per person).
-Serve with alternating slices of tomato and mozzarella chese.
+Serve with alternating slices of tomato and mozzarella cheese.